 Total amount to be repaid

-This is similar to the amount of the loan but also includes any separate charges borrowers will incur which are not added to the loan.
+This is similar to the amount of the loan but also includes any separate charges borrowers will incur.
+They are not added to the loan.
 These could include items such as valuation, lenders legal fees or other up front costs.

-Section 4 – This section is fairly straight forward and explains the interest rate, any one off costs involved in arranging the loan, how or when the costs will be paid plus any monthly costs if applicable.
-If there are any additional charges when the loan is settled these are mentioned in this section and could be referred to as an early repayment charge, an exit fee or a security release fee.
+Section 4 – This section is fairly straight forward.
+It explains the interest rate, any one off costs involved in arranging the loan, how or when the costs will be paid plus any monthly costs if applicable.
+If there are any additional charges when the loan is settled, these are mentioned in this section.
+They can be referred to as an early repayment charge, an exit fee or a security release fee.
 There are more details in section 9 of your illustration.

 Section 5 and 6 – These explain how the interest is charged to the loan and will be repaid.
-If you are not planning on making any repayments during the loan term, this section makes it clear that the interest is being added to the loan and that you will repay the loan and interest at the end of the term.
-If you have opted to pay the interest on the loan monthly it will also be stated here.
+If you are not planning on making any repayments during the loan term, this section makes it clear that the interest is being added to the loan.
+And also, that you will repay the loan and interest at the end of the agreed term.
+If you have opted to pay the interest on the loan monthly, it will also be stated here.
 The illustrative table in Section 7 is a clearer indication of the costs and interest involved as some lenders do not explain this very thoroughly.

 Section 7 – This is a good guide to how much is being borrowed in total and the interest charges.
-We recommend this table is read in conjunction with the following sections which should give a more complete picture.
+We recommend this table is read in conjunction with the following sections.
+It should give a more complete picture.

 Section 3 – The total amount being borrowed including any fees or interest added to the loan.
-Deduct the relevant costs in section 4 and the interest in section 7 to calculate the amount you will receive in hand
+Deduct the relevant costs in section 4 and the interest in section 7 to calculate the amount you will receive.

-Section 4 – Check which fees are being added to the loan as these will reduce the amount you will receive in hand when the fees are deducted at completion.
+Section 4 – Check which fees are being added to the loan.
+These will reduce the amount you will receive in hand when the fees are deducted at completion.

-Check the amount of interest in section 7 and any fees in section 4 which are being deducted from the loan to confirm how much you will get in hand.
+Check the amount of interest in section 7 and any fees in section 4 which are being deducted from the loan.
+This will confirm how much you will get in hand.